Burt Butlers

 The regular singer with Doctor Jazz, especially on gigs, is Lyn Falvey,

-who always brings a touch of class to the proceedings with her unique, powerful
+who always brings a touch of class to the proceedings with her unique,

 style and wide ranging repertoire